Hey there, autumn enthusiasts! And welcome to my Fall Bucket List: 100 fun things to do this fall! (2023 edition)

 29. Eat Candy Corn.

-30. Take a Trip to the Grand Canyon
+30. Rent a cozy cabin at the Grand Canyon

-Visit the Grand Canyon.
-Located in northwestern Arizona, this natural wonder is one of the most popular tourist destinations in the United States.
+Located in northwestern Arizona, this natural wonder is one of the most popular national park in the United States.

 31. Attend a High School Football Game

 Both of our sons played high school football.
 We watched them play for years and wouldn’t trade those games for the world.

 There’s nothing like spending Friday nights at a high school football game.
 It’s fun to bundle up in team colors and cheer for your team and favorite players!